nitrite/nitrite-doc/java-sdk/support/exchange.md

 importer.importFrom(dataFile);
 ```

-The `importFrom` method can take a `File` or a `String` or an `InputStream` or a `Reader` as an argument.
+The `importFrom()` method can take a `File` or a `String` or an `InputStream` or a `Reader` as an argument.
 If you pass a `File` or a `String` argument, the importer will create a `FileInputStream` and read the exported data from the file.
 If you pass an `InputStream` or a `Reader` argument, the importer will read the exported data from the stream or reader.

-!!!info Important
+!!!primary
 The database must be in closed state before importing.
 !!!